aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/commemorative-days/hanukkah/partisaner-lid-the-partisan-song-by-hirsh-glik-vilna-ghetto-1943.html.md

 <hr />

 The Yiddish resistance song, "Partisaner Lid" (The Partisan Song) was composed by Hirsh Glik (1922-1944) in the Vilna Ghetto in 1943.
-This song is included in "<a href="https://opensiddur.org/compilations/madrikhim/hanukkah/nomi-and-aharons-hanukkah-madrikh/">A Ḥanukkah Madrikh! by Noam Lerman &amp; Aharon Varady</a>."
-Ukrainian translation added in 2022 by <a href="https://www.youtube.com/user/comYakowenko">comYakowenko</a>.
+This song is included in "<a href="https://opensiddur.org/compilations/madrikhim/hanukkah/nomi-and-aharons-hanukkah-madrikh/">A Ḥanukkah Madrikh!</a>" (2011) by Noam Lerman &amp; Aharon Varady.
+Ukrainian translation added in February 2022 by <a href="https://www.youtube.com/user/comYakowenko">comYakowenko</a>.

 <h3>Recordings</h3>